Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • If you are living with obesity or overweight, get support to help you lose some weight.
 Even losing a small amount can make a real difference.

 • Take your medication as prescribed.
-Some medicines help to protect your heart by reducing high blood pressure or blood fats and you may take these even if you don’t have any blood pressure problems or high blood fats.
+Some medicines help to protect your heart by reducing high blood pressure or cholesterol.
+You may be prescribed these medicines even if you don’t have any blood pressure or high cholesterol problems to help protect your heart or kidneys.

-We've got more information about reducing your risk of a stroke too – it's all very similar advice as they're closely linked.
+We've got more information about reducing your risk of a stroke too, which has similar advice as they're closely linked.

 Our research and heart disease

 We know people with diabetes are more at risk of developing heart problems, so we need to find ways to reduce this risk.
-We're funding research on heart disease and if it's successful, this research could open doors to developing new drugs that reduce plaque build-up in blood vessels and protect people with diabetes against this serious complication.
+That’s why we’re funding research to stop heart attacks and stroke.

 Back to Top